Barak Hiram

-Barak Hiram (ברק חירם; born in 1979) is an IDF officer with the rank of Brigadier general, currently serving as the commander of the 99th Infantry Division.
-Previously, he served as the commander of the Golani Brigade, the commander of the live-fire training center in the IDF, the commander of the Golani Brigade, the commander of Golani's training base, and the commander of Battalion 51.
+Barak Hiram (בָּרָק חִירָם; born in 1979) is an IDF officer with the rank of Brigadier general, currently serving as the commander of the Gaza Division.
+Previously, he served as the commander of the 99th Infantry Division, the Golani Brigade, the commander of the live-fire training center in the IDF, the commander of the Golani Brigade, the commander of Golani's training base, and the commander of Battalion 51.

 Biography

 Hiram was born and raised in Haifa.
 He studied at the Reali School in his city of residence.
 He enlisted in the IDF in 1997 and began his service in the pilots' course.
 After five months, he dropped out of the course, was placed in the Golani Brigade, and was accepted into the Egoz unit.
 He underwent training as a fighter and an infantry commanders' course, returned to the unit as a team sergeant, and participated in combat in South Lebanon.
 After an infantry officers' course, he was appointed as a team commander in the unit.
 Later, he served as the operational company commander in Battalion 13 and led it, among other things, in combat in the Gaza Strip.
 He was then appointed as the commander in the Egoz unit and commanded it during the Second Lebanon War.
 During the fighting, he was seriously injured and lost one of his eyes.
 For the way he fought and commanded the company, he was awarded a commendation by the division commander from the Gaash formation.
 Later, he served as the commander of the training school in the Egoz unit.
 In 2008–2009, he served as the deputy commander of Battalion 12.
 After the death of his successor, Eliraz Peretz, he returned for a while to serve as the deputy commander of the battalion.
 He was later appointed as the cycle commander in the Golani training base.
 He then went abroad for studies.

 On June 25, 2012, he was promoted to the rank of Lieutenant colonel and appointed as the commander of Battalion 51, serving in this role until July 6, 2014.
 In July 2014, he was appointed as the commander of Golani's training base, serving in this role until August 2016.
 On September 1, 2016, he was promoted to the rank of colonel and appointed as the commander of the Golan Brigade, a position he held until July 15, 2018.
 He then went abroad for a year of studies.
 In 2019, he was appointed as the commander of the live-fire training center in the IDF, a role he held until 2020.
 On August 2, 2020, he was appointed as the commander of the Golani Brigade, serving in this position until July 18, 2022.

 On August 11, 2022, he was promoted to the rank of Brigadier general and appointed as the commander of the 99th Infantry Division.
 On July 17, 2023, it was decided to appoint him as the next commander of the Gaza Division.